-When it is time to sell a home, every family wants to get as much as possible for their cherished residence.
-However, potential buyers are not interested in this sentiment, which could get in the way of the sale.
+When it’s time to sell, you want to get as much as possible for your cherished residence.
+However, potential buyers are not interested in sentiment, which could get in the way of the sale.

 Considering The Competition

-Visiting the other homes in the community that have not sold yet and represent competition for potential buyers to choose from is also wise.
-This will give the homeowners a good idea of what they are up against and how a home might compare in a potential buyer’s eyes.
-Every home has its particular charms and emphasizing them might be the key to making a sale when factors relating to location are the same.
+Visiting unsold homes in the community (online or in person) is also prudent.
+This will give you a clear idea of what you’re up against and how your home might compare in a potential buyer’s eyes.
+Every home has its particular charms.
+Emphasizing them might be the key to a sale when other factors are indistinguishable.

-Establishing the market value for a home is always tricky, so real estate agents may suggests pricing the home below value to create extra interest, and possibly a bidding war.
+Establishing the market value for a home can be tricky, so your agent may suggest pricing below value to create interest and possibly spark a bidding war.

 Taking Advantage Of Opportunities